12mouna/GitCommitList/README.md

 # start app

-Generate an Access Token using this link : https://github.com/settings/tokens
+Generate an Access Token using this link : https://github.com/settings/tokens and copy it

 Clone repo and install dependencies: